bill-auger/audio-tag-too/Assets/README.md

-### JuceAudio Assets Licenses
+### AudioTagToo Assets Licenses

-The original audio, video, and image files in the JuceAudio Assets/ directory are licensed under [version 3 of the GNU General Public License](COPYING_ASSETS), or any later version, with the "sources" or "preferred form" explicitly defined to be any and all binary data, meta-data, editor project files, scripts, and source code of custom executables
+The original audio, video, and image files in the AudioTagToo Assets/ directory are licensed under [version 3 of the GNU General Public License](COPYING_ASSETS), or any later version, with the "sources" or "preferred form" explicitly defined to be any and all binary data, meta-data, editor project files, scripts, and source code of custom executables